SIP/H.323/RTSP Gateway and Transcoding

 Depending on the H.323 endpoint model there are two different methods to call TrueConf Server users and conferences: using SIP URI or hashes (##) notation.
 Please try both to find the one suitable for your H.323 equipment.
 The call strings provided below should be entered as a string or number to call in the endpoint’s interface.
 TrueConf Server IP address mentioned below could be an any address specified in H.323 network settings section:

-Call formats for H.323 and their examples are fully described in the user guide.
+For more details, H.323 call formats examples are described in the user documentation.

 When meeting participants make calls from TrueConf client applications to conferences created on TrueConf MCU, they will be able to make use of chats that work via H.323 / SIP.
 This means that users who have signed in to TrueConf Server are not only able to make calls to TrueConf MCU, but can also send messages.
 The text of such messages will overlay the video layout, and all conference participants will see it regardless of their connection method: